Invariant Policy Learning: A Causal Perspective: Learning an Optimal Invariant Policy

-We summarize the overall procedure for learning an optimal invariant policy, see Algorithm~\ref{alg:learn_opt_policy}: The algorithm iterates over all subsets $S \subseteq \{1, \dots, d\}$ and checks the invariance condition using Algorithm~\ref{alg:test_inv} if one wants to use a known fixed test policy or Algorithm~\ref{alg:power_opt} (see Appendix~\ref{app:algorithm-power-opt}) if one wants to use a test policy that optimizes the power of the invariance test, as described in Section~\ref{sec:optimizing-power}.
-For each iteration, if the set $S$ is invariant, we learn an optimal policy $\pi^{S^*}$ within the policy space $\Pi^S$ and compute its estimated expected reward $\hat{\EX}^{\pi^{S^*}}(R)$ using $\var{off\_opt}$.
-Then, the algorithm returns an optimal policy $\pi^{S^*}$ such that the estimated expected reward $\hat{\EX}^{\pi^{S^*}}(R)$ is maximized.
+We summarize the overall procedure for learning an optimal invariant policy, see Algorithm~\ref{alg:learn_opt_policy}: The algorithm iterates over all subsets $S \subseteq \{1, \dots, d\}$ and checks the invariance condition using the off-policy invariance test given in Algorithm~\ref{alg:test_inv}.
+The choices of the hypothesis test $\psi^S$ and the test policy $\pi^S$ are discussed in Section~\ref{sec:target_test}.
+For each iteration, if the set $S$ is invariant, we learn an optimal policy $\pi^*_S$ within the policy space $\Pi^S$ and compute its estimated expected reward $\hat{\EX}^{\pi^*_S}(R)$ using $\var{off\_opt}$.
+Then, the algorithm returns an optimal policy $\pi^*_S$ such that the estimated expected reward $\hat{\EX}^{\pi^*_S}(R)$ is maximized.
 Lastly, the algorithm returns null if no invariant sets are found.

+Algorithm~\ref{alg:learn_opt_policy} requires us to iterate over all subset $S \subseteq \{1,\dots,d\}$ which may be computationally intractable when $d$ is large.
+We suggest two approaches for reducing the computational complexity of the algorithm.
+First, one can use a variable screening method (e.g., Lasso regression \cite{tibshirani1996regression}) to filter out the variables that are not predictive of the reward.
+If an optimal invariant set is a subset of the Markov blanket $\MB(R)$ of the reward, applying a variable screening step prior to Algorithm~\ref{alg:learn_opt_policy} would not change the algorithm's output on the population level (see \cite{PBM16, rojas2018invariant, pfister2021SR}).
+This approach is particularly efficient when the Markov blanket is sparse, that is, $\abs{\MB(R)} \ll d$.

+Second, one may apply a greedy search instead of the exhaustive search in Algorithm~\ref{alg:learn_opt_policy}.
+More specifically, we suggest to follow the greedy search introduced in \cite{rojas2018invariant}.
+The greedy algorithm starts with an empty set $\hat{S} = \emptyset$.
+For each iteration, we search over the neighboring sets of the candidate set $\hat{S}$, which are obtained by adding or removing one predictor to or from $\hat{S}$.
+If any of the neighboring sets are accepted by the invaraince test, we select the one with the highest expected reward.
+If the test rejects all the neighbors, we select a neighbor that yields the largest p-value of the test.